LAURIDS0/lc_tablet/ReadMe.md

 To add a new app:
 1. Add an entry to `Config.Apps` in `config.lua` with a unique `id`, `name`, `icon`, `item`, and `export`.
-2. Ensure there is an inventory item with the same name as `item` and that you can place it in the tablet stash (or give it to the player for testing).
+2. Ensure there is an inventory item with the same name as `item` and that you can place it in the tablet stash.
 3. Provide the target export in another resource (for example `exports['my_app']:open()`) or change the `export` to an event you listen to.
 4. Optionally add the export string to `Config.OpenInTablet` if the app should run inside the tablet UI.